Yaa Gyasi: Career

 Gyasi's writing has also appeared in such publications as African American Review, Callaloo, Guernica The Guardian, and Granta.
 She cites Toni Morrison (Song of Solomon), Gabriel García Márquez (One Hundred Years of Solitude), James Baldwin (Go Tell It on the Mountain), Edward P. Jones (Lost in the City), and Jhumpa Lahiri (Unaccustomed Earth) as inspirations.
 In 2017, Gyasi was chosen by Forbes for their "30 under 30 List".

 In February 2020, Knopf published Gyasi's second book Transcendent Kingdom.
 The novel features characters from a short story that Gyasi published in Guernica magazine in 2015 entitled "Inscape."
 Transcendent Kingdom tells the story of 28-year-old Gifty in a series of flashbacks and flash-forwards, from her family's migration from Ghana to Alabama, the abandonment of her father, and her mother's struggle with depression after Gifty's brother overdoses at a young age.
 The novel explores the effects of racism as they manifest in addiction, depression, and family instability.

 Sara Collins of The Guardian described Transcendent Kingdom as a "profound follow-up to Homegoing", USA Today said "it's stealthily devastating", and The Vox, Chicago Review of Books, and The New Republic also reviewed it favorably.

 In 2021, Gyasi authored the short story "Bad Blood" to be featured in The 1619 Project: A New Origin Story.
 The story depicts a young black mother's hypochondria as an effect of the history of racism and discrimination in healthcare, citing the 1932 Tuskegee Syphilis Study.

 Gyasi has been outspoken about her widespread recognition as a black author.
 In March 2021, she wrote an article in The Guardian about the resurgent popularity of Homegoing during the Black Lives Matter protests the previous summer.
 She wrote: "While I do devoutly believe in the power of literature to challenge, to deepen, to change, I also know that buying books by black authors is but a theoretical, grievously belated and utterly impoverished response to centuries of physical and emotional harm."

+She is a 2026-2027 Fellow of the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.